lhor/Verrucomicrobiota/README.md

-# Guide to data, analysis, and results
+# Guide to data and results

 This repository describes the data, analysis, and the results for the manuscript 'Marine *Verrucomicrobiota* populations degrade complex polysaccharides during phytoplankton blooms'.